-C. SETRPC's MOD does not include a plan to meet the 70 percent low- and moderate-income benefit requirement.
+A. SETRPC's MOD does not include a plan to meet the 70 percent low- and moderate-income benefit requirement and it is unlikely to do so.

 The MOD does not include the required plan to meet the 70 percent low- and moderate-income requirement.
 (GLO Guidelines at 7 and 9.)
 It simply restates that the Action Plan requires that at least 70 percent of all program funds must benefit low- and moderate-income (LMI) persons.
 Restating a requirement is in no way a plan, and the MOD must be revised to meet this requirement.